-Summer means free time for the homeschool teacher!
-I’ve been able to cross a few books off my reading list and I wanted to share them with you.
+I’ve been able to cross a few books off my reading list recently and I wanted to share them with you.
 This year I started reading more middle grade fiction, all those stories we heard about in school but never read.
 They are quick reads and, oh, so satisfying.
 I’ve been reading while my kids are playing in the pool and with their friends in the backyard.
-My summer reads include: a couple stories I will teach on this fall, one to be a better teacher, and a couple more just for fun!
+My recent finishes include: a couple stories I will be teaching soon, one to be a better teacher, and a couple more just for fun!

 This was a family reading challenge.
 We met the author at the Homeschool Convention this Spring, and wanted to read his books before we met him.
 We bought the previous books in the series on Kindle and Lynn, my husband and I raced each other to finish, teasing the plot to those behind us.
 We had to take turns with Ember Rising when we bought the paperback set.
 The series is incomplete right now, but there are other titles in the Green Ember universe.
 Ember Rising continues the epic story of Picket and Heather a pair of rabbit siblings thrust in a war for their very existence.

 “we have to keep loving what’s on the other side of this fight—the other side of this rescue— and that will have to make us brave.” -Ember Rising

 My boys are reading it too, but they behind the rest of us as they have to wait for it to be read aloud.
 They finished Ember Falls (#2) this week.
 I’m enjoying listening again and catching bits of the story I missed the first time.
 To me, its a mark of a good story to enjoy it more the second time!